Certificates for public use

 What section 363 of the Building Act provides for

-Under the Act, a new public safety measure, known as section 363, makes it an offence for a person who owns, occupies or controls a premise to permit people to use that premise or parts of premises intended for public use where that premise is affected by building work, unless the territorial authority confirms it is safe to do so.
+Under the Act, section 363 makes it an offence for a person who owns, occupies or controls a premise to permit people to use that premise or parts of premises intended for public use where that premise is affected by building work, unless the territorial authority confirms it is safe to do so.

 This will normally exclude dwellings and flats, but may include common parts of flats.